-The Institute for Materials Research (IMR), referred to as ”KINKEN” and established in 1916 as the 2nd Division of the Provisional Institute of Physical and Chemical Research, celebrated its centenary in 2016.
-The Kinken was the first of six institutes to be established at Tohoku University and is one of the oldest national university-established research institutes in Japan.
-The founding principle of the institute was ”to contribute to the well being of the human race and the development of civilization through the creation of new materials that are truly useful to society by studying both the application and basic research of a wide range of substances and materials such as metals, semiconductors, ceramics, compounds, organic materials, and composite materials.”
-Our aim has been to “search for scientific principles related to material-based sciences and their applications” to realize the founding principles.
+The Institute for Materials Research (IMR or “KINKEN”) was established in 1916 as the 2nd Division of the Provisional Institute of Physical and Chemical Research.
+It was Tohoku University’s first research institute and is one of the oldest national university research institutes in Japan.
+The institute’s founding philosophy is “to contribute to the development of civilization and the well-being of mankind through creating new materials that are truly useful to society by conducting research on both basic and applied materials such as metals, semiconductors, ceramics, compounds, organic materials, and composite materials.”
+In accordance with this, we aim to “search for scientific principles related to material-based sciences and their applications.”

-We ask for your continuous support and encouragement in the years to come.
+We ask for your support and encouragement in the years to come.